-Box 3.
-ASYCUDA and blockchain
+Box 3 ASYCUDA and blockchain

 International trade more and more considers blockchain to ensure secure, trustworthy services and information exchange without costly intermediation.
-Customs clearance and Single Window systems that connect several trade stakeholders (Ministries, cross-border regulatory agencies, Governmental agencies) and exchange information with other systems (e.g., Customs clearance systems for regional transit monitoring) would benefit from blockchain, and the ASYCUDA Programme has started to work on several practical applications.
+Customs clearance and single window systems that connect several trade stakeholders (ministries, cross-border regulatory agencies, government agencies) and exchange information with other systems (e.g. customs clearance systems for regional transit monitoring) would benefit from blockchain and the ASYCUDA programme has started to work on several practical applications.

 Within the context of process automation and procedure streamlining, a blockchain acts as a process coordinator improving efficiency.
 With the implementation of smart contracts, secure transactions can be executed automatically in the blockchain.
-In a complex procedure such as customs clearance that involves several operations, types of documents, many stakeholders such as Customs, Partner Governmental Agencies (PGAs), Customs brokers, carriers, banks, insurance companies, reducing unnecessary human action through smart contracts would allow faster execution and automatic compliance with rules and laws; leading to more automation, fewer corruption thanks to less human interaction (SDG 16), and further implementation of paperless processes (SDG 15).
+In a complex procedure such as customs clearance that involves several operations, types of documents, many stakeholders such as customs, partner governmental agencies (PGAs), customs brokers, carriers, banks and insurance companies, reducing unnecessary human action through smart contracts would allow faster execution and automatic compliance with rules and laws; leading to more automation, fewer corruption thanks to less human interaction (Sustainable Development Goal 16), and further implementation of paperless processes (Sustainable Development Goal 15).

 In the context of the COVID-19 pandemic, these benefits can contribute to the risk mitigation efforts and measures.
 The payment of taxes is a great example of how blockchain and smart contracts can help; the same approach can be used for the release of guarantee after a transit procedure is completed or for the transfer of the ownership of goods in a warehouse.
 Not only the payment of taxes could be more secure (data cannot be corrupted) and instantaneous, but it could also be automatically executed once a declaration is registered in the system without any further human action required.
-Blockchain may also improve risk management, ensuring the integrity of permits, licenses and certificates, and consequently, of the value of the goods.
-Verification of goods could be shortened, and more efficient (SDG 6) and the accurate and timely collection of taxes and duties achieved (SDG 1).
-Combining the blockchain with another technology like IoT could be of particular interest when it comes to Risk Management.
+Blockchain may also improve risk management, ensuring the integrity of permits, licenses and certificates and, consequently, of the value of the goods.
+Verification of goods could be shortened, and more efficient (Sustainable Development Goal 6) and the accurate and timely collection of taxes and duties achieved (Sustainable Development Goal 1).
+Combining the blockchain with another technology like IoT could be of particular interest when it comes to risk management.
 For instance, it can shorten the time of examination of a container thanks to the tracking of movements, temperature and opening of doors.
-For food, this combination guarantees security and safety, directly contributing to SDGs 2 and 3.
+For food, this combination guarantees security and safety, directly contributing to Sustainable Development Goals 2 and 3.

 Developing countries, where efficiency and trust are low, can benefit the most from blockchains.
-However, the technical infrastructure needs to be assessed and the system requirements specified for a technical upgrade where appropriate, which can be pricey, especially for economies with limited financial resources like LDCs.
+However, the technical infrastructure needs to be assessed and the system requirements specified for a technical upgrade where appropriate, which can be pricey, especially for economies with limited financial resources such as LDCs.
 In that context, many member States will seek financing from donors, making donor coordination a key aspect to success.
-The capacity building component will be more important and complex in the context of a technical assistance project.
+The capacity-building component will be more important and complex in the context of a technical assistance project.
 Indeed, UNCTAD and ASYCUDA aim at ensuring system and data ownership by the country, which can only be reached through intensive training.
 By limiting or removing intermediation, blockchain will directly contribute to reducing trade costs.
-Nevertheless, developing countries' exports rely heavily on intermediation to access foreign markets which pose the question of the future role of intermediaries.
+Nevertheless, developing countries' exports rely heavily on intermediation to access foreign markets, which poses the question of the future role of intermediaries.